open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 #### process.runtime.dotnet.**gc.committed_memory.size**

-Description: The amount of committed virtual memory for the managed GC heap, as observed during the latest garbage collection.
+The amount of committed virtual memory for the managed GC heap, as observed during the latest garbage collection.
 Committed virtual memory may be larger than the heap size because it includes both memory for storing existing objects (the heap size) and some extra memory that is ready to handle newly